nll004/warbler_project/README.md

 ## Assignment

-Given a partially constructed app with many bugs, I need to debug the app and add new functions.
+Given a partially constructed app.
+I was tasked with finding and fixing bugs as well as adding some new features.

 ### Programs Used:
 - Python
+- Python unittesting
 - Flask framework for Python
 - Flask SQLAlchemy
 - Flask WTF - "What the forms" library